Sanjay-Swain/VSSM/README.md

-# CFSM
+# CBSM
 *Client Based Sells Manager*

 #### *This program for now its in a pre-working state, its really not ready to use in a regular manner*

-CFSM aims to help sellers keep a control of the sells by providing a client driven classification of their sells, some basic inventory control and summarys of data.
+CBSM aims to help sellers keep a control of the sells by providing a client driven classification of their sells, some basic inventory control and summarys of data.